What is this process for?

 If you need to pay an application fee, you’ll need to pay it before you submit your application, and provide the receipt number on your application form.

-We can’t give you access to any information until you have provided satisfactory proof of your identity.
+We can’t give you access to your personal information until you have provided satisfactory proof of your identity.

 What identification to provide